Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Multi-query Optimizations

 \subsection{Opt.~2: Re-using common subplans}

 Our second optimization calculates only once, then \emph{re-uses common subplans shared between the minimal plans}.
-Thus, whereas our first optimization reduces computation by combining plans at their roots, the second optimization stores and re-uses common results in the branches.
-The adapted \autoref{alg:opt2Algorithm} works as follows: it first traverses the whole single query plan (\FuncSty{FindingCommonSubplans}) and remembers each subplan by the subgoals used and its head variables in a HashSet \FuncSty{HS} (\autoref{alg3:line14}).
-If it sees a subplan twice (\autoref{alg3:line12}), it creates a new view for this subplan, mapping the subplan to a new view definition.
-The actual plan (\FuncSty{ViewReusingPlan}) then uses these views whenever possible (\autoref{alg3:line17}).
-The order in which the views are created (\autoref{alg3:line5}) assures that the algorithm also discovers and exploits \emph{nested common subexpressions}. \autoref{Fig_ExampleViewReuse} shows the generated views and plans for our running example: Notice that the main plan and the view $V_3$ both re-use views $V_1$ and $V_2$.
+Thus, whereas our first optimization reduces computation by combining plans at their roots, the second optimization stores and re-uses common results in the branches by re-using views.
+The adapted algorithm works as follows: It first traverses the whole single query plan and remembers each subplan by the atoms used and its head variables in a HashSet.
+If it sees a subplan twice, it creates a new view for this subplan, mapping the subplan to a new view definition.
+The actual plan then uses these views whenever possible.
+The order in which the views are created assures that the algorithm also discovers and exploits \emph{nested common subexpressions}. \Figref{Fig_AllOptimizedQueryPlans}{c} shows the generated views and plans for our running example: Notice that the main plan and the view $V_3$ both re-use views $V_1$ and $V_2$.